Facebook Misuse of User Data

-Koskie Minsky LLP has commenced a class proceeding against Facebook, Inc.
+Koskie Minsky LLP and Charney Lawyers have commenced a class proceeding against Facebook, Inc.

 The claim alleges that Facebook was aware that its platform could easily and readily be used by third parties to steal users’ personal information.
 Facebook’s failure to monitor the activities of third-party application developers to whom it has granted access to its platform has resulted in the misuse of personal information of millions of Facebook users.

-The claim is brought on behalf of two classes.
+The claim is brought on behalf of the following class:

 For more information, please complete the form below or contact us at 1-800-656-1119 or email@example.com